 Feature-Driven Development (FDD) is an Agile methodology designed to deliver tangible results in a structured manner.
 Unlike other Agile frameworks that focus on flexibility and iteration, FDD emphasizes building software by breaking down the development process into features.

 These features are small, client-valued functions designed, developed, and tested within a short timeframe.
-The result? a reliable and predictable method of delivering high-quality software, particularly suited for large and complex systems.
+The project manager oversees the collaborative and iterative design process within development teams, helping with feature prioritization, nominating class owners, and assigning tasks to ensure effective workflow.
+The result? a reliable and predictable method of delivering high-quality software, particularly suited for large and complex systems, where each feature finally ensures incremental and adaptive development.

 Feature-Driven Development example includes development of specific and structured features that cater to the industry like e-commerce website, banking application, customer-relationship management system, healthcare management, travel booking platform, etc.